Ruiyang1210W/genz-slang-explainer/README.md

 python demo/compare_base_vs_finetuned.py
 ```

-This interactive script lets you test any slang term and see how the base model compares to the fine-tuned version (With Lora)./
+This interactive script lets you test any slang term and see how the base model compares to the fine-tuned version (With Lora).

 demo video: https://youtu.be/lkPemg-hO2U